arthi2900/app1/docs/prd.md

   - 'Next Student': Move to next student in list -'Save and Next Student' button:\n  - Saves all marks and feedback for current student
   - Moves to next student with pending grading
-- Progress indicator:'Grading Question2 of 3 for Student 5of 20'
+- Progress indicator: 'Grading Question2 of 3 for Student 5of 20'

 **Question-wise Grading Mode**:\n
 **Question Selection** (Top section):